 For those who do not know, the actual definition of xenophobia is “the intense fear or dislike of a person from another country.”

-For 50 years, South Africa was under an all-white government which ruled the nation by implementing a segregation rule to separate blacks from whites.
-Regulations such as The Population Registration Act of 1950 were put into place to classify blacks, mixed race and whites.
+For 50 years, South Africa was under an all-white government that ruled the nation by implementing a segregation rule to separate blacks from whites.
+Regulations such as The Population Registration Act of 1950 were put into place to classify blacks, mixed-race, and whites.